Sydney Harbour Fortifications

 The Stubbert’s Point site was dismantled during 1949 several years after the war had ended.
 While Fort Lingan, and South Bar sites where shut down in early February 1945.

-Fort Petrie is a costal fort that was established in 1914 during World War 1, and it is the first line of defense being positioned at the beginning of the Sydney Harbour.
+Fort Petrie is a coastal fort that was established in 1914 during World War 1, and it is the first line of defense being positioned at the beginning of the Sydney Harbour.

 Any enemy activity spotted from the Fort would be quickly relayed to defenses stationed around the Sydney area.